Skip to main content

 Conditions vs Validators

-You may want to ensure that work has been logged on an issue before the issue can be transitioned to the next status.
+You may want to ensure that work has been logged on a work item before the item can be transitioned to the next status.
 Depending on the situation, you can do this with either a workflow condition or a workflow validator:

 Condition

-Is checked before the user is given the opportunity to transition an issue.
-If the condition fails, then the transition buttons will be hidden.
+• Is checked before the user is given the opportunity to transition the work item.
+If the condition fails, then the target statuses will be hidden.

-A validator is executed when an issue is transitioned.
-If the validation fails, the issue will not be able to transition to the next status and the user will see an error message.
+• A validator is executed when a work item is transitioned.
+If the validation fails, the item will not be able to transition to the next status and the user will see an error message.

-The Clockwork time logged validator ensures time was logged in the status the issue is transitioning from.
+• The Clockwork time logged validator ensures time was logged in the status the work item is transitioning from.

 Create a Workflow Condition

-You can create a workflow condition to ensure that must have time logged before it can be transitioned to a status.
+You can create a workflow condition to ensure that the Jira work item has time logged before it can be transitioned to a new status.

-Note that this condition only checks that some time was spent on the issue.
-It does not check when the time was logged, who logged the time or what status the issue was in when the time was logged.
+9. Click Add.
+Note that this condition only checks that some time was spent on the work item.
+It does not check when the time was logged, who logged the time or what status the item was in when the time was logged.

 You can put a workflow condition on any transition, not only the transition to DONE.